This can come in many ways. It could be when you were asked to prom, homecoming, or more exciting a marriage proposal.

 “Rectum?
 Damn near killed him!” – “Liquor?
 I hardly know her!”

 These are my two favorite jokes – or rather punch lines to jokes.
-I don’t know where I first heard either of these or what the actual jokes are, but I find both of these so funny.
+I don’t know where I first heard either of these or what the actual jokes are, but I find both so funny.
 I don’t care how often I say them – they always make me chuckle.
 After years of hearing these over and over, my kids just roll their eyes and tell me I’m not very funny.

 I have a love/hate relationship with technology…specifically with cell phones and how people use them.
 It’s time for us all to sit back and see how our gadgets are also complicating our lives and putting up barriers between us and the people we love.